Crystal Eye: a wide sight to the Universe looking for the electromagnetic counterpart of gravitational waves

 \section{The scientific case: from Fermi-GBM to Crystal Eye}

 The main currently active experiments in orbit capable to observe the gamma and X-ray range are CHANDRA, XMM-NEWTON and FERMI.
-Despite their detection capability and their major observations, they belong to an old concept of sky observatories.\\ CHANDRA and XMM-NEWTON' main limitation, as well as their advantage, is the small angle of view.
-This characteristic from one side allows to point a source and to obtain a good imaging of that, on the other side limits the exploration of the Universe to a very small portion.\\ On the other side, as it is evident from FIG. \ref{vista}, the localization made by the Fermi $\gamma$-ray burst monitor instument (Fermi-GBM) on the FERMI satellite is not very accurate because it is designed to be a wide sight experiment \citep{Abbott_2017}.
+Despite their detection capability and their major observations, their concepts belong to two extreme sides of sky observatories.\\ On one side there are CHANDRA and XMM-NEWTON that have a high resolution camera but with a very small angle of view.
+This is their main limitation, as well as their main advantage.
+Indeed, if these characteristics allow to point a source and to obtain a good imaging of that, on the other hand they limit the exploration of the Universe to a very small portion.\\ On the other side, we have all sky monitors as Fermi-GBM with a very wide field of view and a spatial resolution limited by its design.\\ In the FIG. \ref{vista}, there is the the first multimessanger observation made in 2017 \cite{2017}.
+It is evident from the figure, that the localization made by the Fermi $\gamma$-ray burst monitor instument (Fermi-GBM) on the FERMI satellite can be improved.

-The GBM, indeed, includes two sets of detectors, (see FIG. \ref{gbm}): twelve sodium iodide (NaI) scintillators, each 12.7 cm in diameter by 1.27 cm thick, and two cylindrical bismuth germanate (BGO) scintillators, each 12.7 cm in diameter and 12.7 cm in height.
-The NaI detectors are sensitive in the lower end of the energy range, from a few keV to about 1 MeV and provide burst triggers and locations.
-The BGO detectors cover the energy range from $\sim$150 keV to $\sim$30 MeV, providing a good overlap with the NaI detectors at the lower end and with the LAT at the high end.

-The NaI detectors are responsible for the localization of the GRB as it is evident from FIG.\ref{gbm}, there are four positions for the NaI detectors each looking along three axes.\\ With this observational technique, the triangulation gives the blue spot in FIG. \ref{vista}.\\ The GBM is is the orbiting device currently in operation with the closest conceptual design with respect to Cristal Eye.
+The GBM is the orbiting device currently in operation with the closest conceptual design with respect to Cristal Eye.